AbdiSEC/AbdiSEC/README.md

 # Hello, I'm Aiden! 👋

 ## About Me
-🌱 Learning about Reverse Engineering.
+🌱 Learning about Reverse Engineering, Cyber Security and Programming.

 🤔 Exploring C++ and Rust to further my programming experience.